jssuthahar/Article/Python/01 Full Stack Python.md

-For Full Stack Python training, you’ll need to cover both frontend and backend topics, along with database management, deployment, and best practices.
+ you’ll need to cover both frontend and backend topics, along with database management, deployment, and best practices.
 Here’s a structured roadmap:

 ### **1. Introduction to Full Stack Development**
    - What is Full Stack Development?